elise-ng/excalibur/readme.md

 ## Benchmarks
 The following benchmark was measured from an off-campus location.
 Excalibur instance was hosted on AWS Lambda in Tokyo and PHP API was hosted on USThing server at HKUST campus (with Cloudflare CDN in between, ~5ms taken)

+(Note: Appearently Singapore region has better ping to HK, will revisit this later)

 |  |Excalibur|  |  |  |PHP API  |  |  |  |
 |--|---------|--|--|--|---------|--|--|--|